 Nail Salon Use

-(1) HealthyAir® Source Capture Dual Inlet system is capable of serving (2) adjacent nail stations.
+(1) HealthyAir® Source Capture Dual Inlet system is capable of serving (1) nail station.

 Nail Salon IMC Ventilation Code Compliance